exponea/exponea-ios-sdk/Documentation/CONFIG.md

 * If set, advanced authorization is used for communication with BE for API listed in [JWT Authorization](./AUTHORIZATION.md)
 * For more info see [authorization setup](./AUTHORIZATION.md)

+#### inAppContentBlocksPlaceholders

+* If set, all In-app content blocks will be prefetched right after SDK init

 ## Configuring the SDK

 ### 1. Configure SDK programmatically